 interest to obtain every dime of compensation you are entitled to, and it is in

 their interest to pay as little as possible.
 It is this adversarial relationship, in addition to their extensive experience negotiating claims like yours, that puts you at a disadvantage at the negotiating table.

-It is best to simply hire an experienced Albany personal injury lawyer to handle the claim – just so you will know what you are up against.
+It is best to simply hire an experienced lawyer to handle the claim – just so you will know what you are up against.
 However, the following are some time-tested auto insurance company tricks that you are bound to run into if you elect to negotiate your own claim:

 Gerrymandering the Scope of Coverage

 The best way to reduce their payout to zero is to convince you that the policy you are

 claiming against (typically the at-fault driver’s policy) doesn’t cover your injuries at all.
 Sometimes, the insurance company claims that the accident you are involved in is not covered in the policy.
 They may do this by over-interpreting the language of the policy to try to open up a manufactured loophole in coverage.

 Monitoring Your Social Network Accounts

 If the amount of your claim is large, do not assume the insurance company won’t put an investigator on your case to monitor your social media account for information they can use to suggest that you are exaggerating your injuries (a photo of you standing and smiling, for example).
 Beware of friend requests from people you don’t know while your claim is

 Insurance adjusters are not doctors, and they are not qualified to determine what type of medical treatment you do or do not need.